Reanmachine/sourcetree-conflict-bug/Missing-In-Mine.md

-This file will be missing in my branch (master).
+This file will be missing in my branch (master). - Changed